American soldier who crossed into North Korea arrives back in the US, video appears to show

 On Wednesday, Swedish officials took King to the Chinese border, where he was met by U.S. Ambassador to China Nicholas Burns, the Swedish ambassador to China, and at least one U.S. Defense Department official.

-He was then flown to a U.S. military base in South Korea before being returned to the U.S.
+He was then flown to a U.S. military base in South Korea before heading to the U.S.

-It was not clear why the North — which has tense relations with Washington over Pyongyang's nuclear program, support for Russia's war in Ukraine and other issues — agreed to turn him over or why the soldier fled in the first place.

 Several recent American detainees had been held for over a year — 17 months in the case of Otto Warmbier, a college student who was arrested during a group tour.
 Warmbier was in a coma when he was deported, and later died.